Sybil Vera Grenfell1

 Sybil Vera Grenfell was born on 21 July 1902.1 She is the daughter of Lt.-Col. Arthur Morton Grenfell and Lady Victoria Sybil Mary Grey.2

-She was Lady-in-Waiting to HRH Princess Alice Countess of Athlone between 1943 and 1945.1 She was invested as a Member, Royal Victorian Order (M.V.O.) in 1945.1 She was chairman of the National Association of Mixed Clubs and Girls' Clubs between 1949 and 1960.1 She was Secretary of Northcote Children's Emigration Fund Australia.1 She was invested as a Commander, Order of the British Empire (C.B.E.) in 1961.1
+She was Lady-in-Waiting to HRH Princess Alice Countess of Athlone between 1943 and 1945.1 She was appointed Member, Royal Victorian Order (M.V.O.) in 1945.1 She was chairman of the National Association of Mixed Clubs and Girls' Clubs between 1949 and 1960.1 She was Secretary of Northcote Children's Emigration Fund Australia.1 She was appointed Commander, Order of the British Empire (C.B.E.) in 1961.1

 Citations